bharatimalik/Speed_Camera_Violations/README.md

   * Increases from Spring to Summer
   * Decreases from Summer to Fall
   * Decreases from Fall to Winter
-* From data exploration, we know that the enforcement hours are limited to certain hours during the weekday and certain cameras operate only during school hours.
-Does that mean that the number of violations captured in summer are inflated due to technical glitch?
 * The seasonality effect seen here goes with our intuitive thinking that people, on an average, spend more time outside during summer compared to other seasons and thus the chances of violations happening during summer is higher compared to other seasons.

-* Thus, with this visual as a stand-alone, Mayor of Chicago could keep the same enforcement hours in summer as in other seasons.
+* Thus, with this visual, Mayor of Chicago could keep the same enforcement hours in summer as in other seasons.
+* But from our data exploration, we also know that the enforcement hours are limited to certain hours during the weekday and certain cameras operate only during school hours.
+Does that mean there is a possibility that the number of violations captured in summer are inflated due to some technical glitch in the camera?

 ### Visualization 3

 ![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/Camera.JPG)

-* To further understand the question I got in previous visualization, I further incorporated camera id for further analysis of the data.
-* I then calculated the total number of violations per unique camera and graphed it over time with seasonal effects.
+* To further analyze the question in visualization 2, I took camera id into picture for further analysis of the data.
+I then calculated the total number of violations per unique camera and graphed it over time with seasonal effects (also used in the previous visualization).
-* The number of violations captured in summer were quite high compared to other seasons.
-And winter had the least number of violations compared to other seasons.
+* The number of violations captured in summer were significantly high compared to other seasons.
 This means there is a decent possibility that the number of violations captured during summer were inflated.
-* Thus, with this visual as a stand-alone, Mayor of Chicago could increase the technical checks of the cameras to make sure if the violations captured were indeed correct.
+* Thus, with this visual, Mayor of Chicago could increase the technical checks to identify any bad cameras over good ones.

 ## Conclusion